Stranger: Nice dress.

 Introverts are highly accountable and become introspective to gauge their culpability in uncomfortable situations.

-After all, they are the ones endowed with advanced reasoning and critical thinking skills.
+After all, they are endowed with advanced reasoning and critical thinking skills.

 They don’t have the luxury of pleading ignorance.

-Additionally, many introverts go through life with perpetual nervous energy and are forever attempting to offset this nervous energy by developing highly evolved self-defense mechanisms.
+Additionally, many introverts go through life with endless nervous energy and are forever attempting to offset this nervous energy by developing highly evolved self-defense mechanisms.

 These highly evolved self-defense mechanisms can only be developed with alone time.